Hilda Baci: Nigerian chef ready to poach world cooking record

 "We are proud to have Hilda embarking on this journey in our state.
 I will continue to follow the updates and look forward to the final declaration," Mr Sanwo-Olu said.

 Baci is no stranger to the heat of competitive kitchen events.
-In 2021 she defeated other contestants at the maiden edition of the "Jollof Faceoff", including a Ghanaian rival in the final, to claim the crown for West Africa's fiercely contested spicy rice meal.
+In 2021 she defeated other contestants at the maiden edition of the "Jollof Faceoff", including a Ghanaian rival in the final, to claim the crown for the best version of West Africa's fiercely contested spicy rice meal.

 She said her passion for cooking was inspired by her mother's culinary techniques and that her recipes were homemade.